oracle/cloudtestdrive/AppDev/ATP-OKE/LabGuide670DeployDocker.md

 http://localhost:8001/api/v1/namespaces/kube-system/services/https:kubernetes-dashboard:/proxy/#%21/overview?namespace=default.

 The default port used by the proxy command is port 8001.
-If on your laptop this port is already in use by another application you can easily specify to use another port using following syntax:
+In case this port is already in use by another application you can easily specify to use another port using following syntax:

 ```
 kubectl proxy --port=8333